constraintAutomaton/shape-index-specification/specification.md

 The open web and linked data are often seen as complementary, yet this doesn't imply that data publication should be disorganized.
  While the web as a whole lacks a clear structure, specific structures can be imposed on web segments through hypermedia descriptions and precise specifications.
 This document introduces the _Shape Index_ specification, designed to facilitate data quality and query execution time in decentralized unindexed networks of linked data.
-The shape index leverages RDF data shapes to provide lightweight yet powerful structural and statistical data.
+The shape index leverages RDF data shapes to provide lightweight yet powerful structural and statistical information.

 ## Aim, scope, and intended audience

 The present document outlines how to annotate networks of datasets with a shape index and proposes methods by which the query engines can optimize traversal queries using this index.
-This document does not propose a mechanism for data validation, particularly continuous data validation during the insertion of data and update of the data model or structure of publication implying changes in the index.
+This document does not propose a mechanism for data validation, particularly continuous data validation during the insertion operations and update of the data model or structure of publication.
 The voice of the document is mostly from the perspective of developers who want to use the shape index for query optimization.

 ## Document conventions